 REACH

 EU’s Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation (1907/2006) describes obligations for the production, use and import of chemical substances and their potential impact on both human health and the environment.
 The Regulation imposes multiple obligations, which includes the need to communicate (but not ban) the presence of Candidate List substances if it is >0.1% w/w in the article, require authorisation to use certain substances in the EU and restrict the use of certain substances in specified ways.
-For more information refer to the European Chemical Agency (ECHA) Guidance on substances in articles.RoHS
+For more information refer to the European Chemical Agency (ECHA) Guidance on substances in articles.

+REACH Candidate List -Restriction in the context of this Regulation when the candidate list is referenced is that if the substance is contained within the article above 0.1% by weight, the presence of the substance and any safe use information needs to be communicated (Article 33) to the recipient of the article.
+Where the restriction list is referenced the specific terms of the restriction should be consulted as the restriction can impose limitations on certain uses of the substance, labelling requirements, health and safety requirements or other obligations.

+REACH Restriction certain uses of the substances are prohibited or there are specific conditions associated with the use of the substance, and the specific terms of the legislation should be consulted.

+RoHS

 The Restriction of Hazardous Substances (RoHS) Directive (2011/65/EC) restricts the use of certain hazardous substances in all types of electrical and electronic equipment that would affect human health or the environment.
 The Directive has several exclusions, which permit exclude certain products from its scope and derogations permit the time limited use of the substances in certain applications.
 It should be noted that many non-EU countries have their own equivalent to RoHS so it should be considered that this is also applicable in other countries.